SpaceX announces new plan to send tourist around Moon

 The names and identities of those two tourists — and how much they intended to pay — were never revealed.

-SpaceX declined an AFP request for more details, but said further information would follow Monday at an event lasting from 5:30 pm to 7:00 pm (0030 GMT to 0200 GMT).
+SpaceX declined an AFP request for more details but said any further information would follow Monday at an event lasting from 5:30-7:00 PM (0030-0200 GMT).

 Humans have not set foot on the Moon since the final Apollo mission in 1972, capping an era of US national pride.